skip to main content

 Interactions with nature through other senses: sound, touch, smell and taste.

-This is an interesting point because the other senses (except sight) are often undervalued in the design of interiors.
+This pattern highlights the importance of other senses (besides sight), which are too often undervalued in the design of interiors.

-Stone bathroom sink on a wood vanity, great example of biophilic design.
+Stone bathroom sink on a wood vanity, with highly tactile surfaces.

 Credit: Obumex